justinclagg/Free-Code-Camp/README.md

-# FreeCodeCamp
+# Free Code Camp

-In this repository I will be adding my work from [freeCodeCamp](https://www.freecodecamp.com) challenges.
-FreeCodeCamp consists of projects that require the use of algorithms, front end development, and back end development.
+In this repository I will be adding my Javscript algorithm solutions from <a href="https://www.freecodecamp.com" target="_blank">Free Code Camp</a> challenges.

 ## My Progress: